 This assault was fierce and relentless.
 It quickly overwhelmed the British defenders.

-By this point, the Japanese troops had more battle experienced and well-equipped.
+By this point, the Japanese troops had more battle experience and were well-equipped.

 As more soldiers reached the island, they quickly began to make their way through the streets and towards the centre Singapore City.